-In a weird twist of fate, now that the project was done, nostalgia kicked down the door: my undying love for the 1980s and Group B suddenly turned everything upside down once more.
-In what could be called an illogical mid-life crisis, I took the decision to abandon all my previous efforts in favor of building from scratch my own vision (not a replica) of a Group B car.
+In a weird twist of fate, now that the Subaru was coming along, nostalgia kicked down the door: my undying love for the 1980’s and Group B suddenly turned everything upside down once more.
+In what could be called an illogical mid-life crisis, I took the decision to abandon all my previous efforts in favour of building from scratch my own vision of a Group B car.
 I chose not to make a replica but rather create one that would tribute as many Group B model features as I could.
 That made me source a 1988 VW Scirocco as the perfect base car for my project rotting away alongside the garage…

 All of this nostalgia culminated in a need to further research Group B history for my own enjoyment and culture.
 Then I noticed that there wasn’t a website dedicated to Group B rallying that was very inclusive of all content; some had information only about the cars, others only about the statistics, and some only carried partial or incomplete information.
 This led to the creation of my “Rally Group B Shrine” which was originally put up on my personal blog.